Seer: Language Instructed Video Prediction with Latent Diffusion Models: Additional Experimental Results

 \subsection{Evaluation Results of Sampling Steps}

+\textbf{Sampling steps:} To assess the influence of sampling steps on the quality of video predictions across varying sequence lengths, we conducted an evaluation on both 12-frame and 16-frame video predictions using a series of DDIM sampling steps (10, 20, 30, 40, 50, 60 DDIM steps).
+All generated outputs were sampled utilizing a 12-frame SSv2 fine-tuned model.
+The comparative results are presented in Figure~\ref{fig:ddimvideostep}.
+Notably, the 16-frame curve exhibits a more rapid decline from DDIM steps 10 to 20 compared to the 12-frame curve.
+As both curves progress beyond DDIM step 30, they tend to stabilize, showing marginal gains.
+These findings collectively underscore that increasing DDIM sampling steps notably enhances video quality for longer sequences (10 to 30 DDIM steps).
+However, the quality improvements of longer videos diminish as DDIM steps exceed 30.

+\textbf{Video length:} Furthermore, we present the qualitative outcomes of the 16-frame video in Figure~\ref{fig:vis_16frame}.
+A comparison with the results of the 12-frame video in Figure~\ref{fig:ssv2mani} reveals that both the 16-frame and 12-frame videos can effectively capture task-described motion, as demonstrated in the example of "moving pen."
+However, the 16-frame video exhibits a gradual loss of appearance information from the reference frame and a decline in temporal consistency along the temporal axis with the increasing sequence length.
+Given that 16-frame videos are beyond the anticipated sequence length for a 12-frame model, enhancing the generation quality of the 16-frame video could be achieved through the training of a dedicated 16-frame Seer model.

-To further investigate the generation effects of sampling steps during evaluation, we conduct a comparison between Seer and Tune-A-Video.
-We apply a series of DDIM sampling steps (10, 20, 30, 40, 50 DDIM steps), as shown in Figure~\ref{fig:ddimstep}.
+\textbf{Methods comparison:} In addition, we explore the impact of fast sampling on generation results during evaluation by comparing Seer with Tune-A-Video.We apply a series of DDIM sampling steps (10, 20, 30, 40, 50 DDIM steps), as shown in Figure~\ref{fig:ddimstep}.
 Seer consistently outperformed Tune-A-Video in terms of both FVD and KVD, with improvements observed from 20 DDIM steps to 50 DDIM steps.
 Particularly noteworthy is Seer's advantage in video quality (280.7 FVD and 0.73 KVD) compared to Tune-A-Video (419.3 FVD and 1.5 KVD) when using only 10 DDIM steps, demonstrating Seer's ability to sample high-fidelity videos efficiently with minimal denoising steps.